 Taking a tolerance break allows your brain to regulate itself.
 A tolerance break should at the least last three days.
 A week to ten days is the preferred amount of time.
 The more often you take tolerance breaks the better.
 If you can’t remember the last time you went more than a day or two without getting high, then it is time for a tolerance break.
 During a tolerance break your dopamine levels rise again.
 Your endocannabinoid system also re-balances during a tolerance break.
 Regular tolerance breaks also save you money since they keep your tolerance low, allowing you to get high from smoking much less.

-Setting up an exercise program encourages discipline while discouraging laziness and unproductive days.
+Setting up an exercise program for yourself encourages discipline while discouraging laziness and unproductive days.
 The most important key to forming an effective exercise plan is to find something that you enjoy doing for exercise.
 Exercise doesn’t happen in a gym or a track.
 You can exercise doing anything from hiking nature trails, to taking an evening swim at the ocean or lake.

 The evidence supporting that cannabis causes laziness is insufficient for definitive claims.
 Even if cannabis does lead to apathy, this effect is only found in a percentage of those who are habitual smokers.